Discover the world through travel & beyond!

 2. Book a room with a balcony or patio.

-A balcony at your hotel or on a cruise ship can make a great retreat for conversation and a relaxing drink with your honey after you've tucked the kids into bed.
+A balcony at your hotel or on a cruise ship can make a great retreat for couple time.
+Enjoy conversation and a relaxing glass of wine together after you’ve tucked the kids into bed.
 All the better if that outdoor space comes with a hot tub!
-If traveling with a baby or young child who still naps during the day, this extra space enables parents to enjoy the outdoors while little ones doze, too.
+If traveling with a baby or young child who still naps during the day, this extra space enables parents to enjoy the outdoors while little kids doze, too.

 Toast your honey on your balcony or patio